Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are related to a general plot or theme that could apply to various songs, creating ambiguity without being overly vague.
-They don't clearly point to any specific choice.
+The misinformed clues are related to a general narrative of struggle and visual storytelling, which could loosely apply to various songs with dramatic themes or music videos.
+The ambiguity is effective as it doesn't directly mention music styles or musical elements, and the context could be applied to multiple choices.
+The focus on 'struggles' and 'battles' is broad enough to be applied to different genres and songs.

 ✅ Strengths:
 - Attempt to create ambiguity